mrhrifat/nextjs-interview-questions/README.md

 23. ### How do you implement authentication in Next.js?

-    Using libraries like NextAuth.js or custom authentication logic.
+    Using libraries like AuthJS, JWT or custom authentication logic.

     [:arrow_up: Back to Top](#table-of-contents)

 24. ### What is the difference between \_app.js and \_document.js?

-    \_app.js is for global components, \_document.js is for modifying the HTML document structure.
+    \_app.js is for global components,

+    \_document.js is for modifying the HTML document structure.

     [:arrow_up: Back to Top](#table-of-contents)

 25. ### How do you create API endpoints in Next.js?

-    By adding files to the pages/api directory.
+    By adding files to the `pages/api` or `app/api` directory.

     [:arrow_up: Back to Top](#table-of-contents)